 It can be quite unpleasant, disgusting, and frightening to see a rat or mouse in the house, but even worse than that, rodents can cause damage with their gnawing, nest-making, urinating, defecating, and potential for spreading disease.
 If you think you have mice or rats in your house, take a look at the top four things the pesky rodents are doing in your home.

-1. Make a Rat/Mouse Nest
+Making a Nest

-As it roams, it will urinate and drop its feces along its path - contaminating everything along the way.
-If it makes its way to your pantry or other food storage area, it is likely to walk on the food and food packaging, so that next time you touch it, you are touching its urine trail as well.
+Before or after making a nest, you can expect that the rodent/s will roam your home in search of food.
+As it roams, it will urinate and drop its feces along the way, contaminating everything.
+If it makes its way to your pantry or food storage area, it is likely to walk on the food and its packaging.
+The next time you touch those items you are touching its urine trail as well.

 Rodents are prolific breeders, so populations can build very quickly in a home or building if the rats or mice have sufficient food, water, and shelter.

 - Rats: Each female can have up to 7 litters in 1 year, with up to 14 young in each litter.
-Rats are full-grown in about 4 weeks, which means that quite a few generations can be born in a single year - from each female of the litter.
+Rats are full-grown in about 6 weeks, which means that quite a few generations can be born in a single year from each female of the litter.

 - Mice: A house mouse can have up to 10 litters in a single year with about 6 young in each litter.
 (But there may be as many as 12 mice in a single litter).
 They are full-grown or adults within 7 weeks, so, if conditions are ideal, a mouse population can explode in just a few months.

 Controlling Rats.
 UM Extension.